trr266/disclosure_regulation_around_the_world/README.md

 - `data/disclosure_regulation` Data on disclosure regulation in the European Union
 - `data/ifrs_adoption` Data on IFRS adoption around the globe

-The output can be found in the output file.
-The measures have been calculated using the code provided in the 'code' folder:
+The results of analysis 1 as well as all plots from analysis 2 are in the output foler.
+All codes can be found in the 'code' folder:

 - `code/corp_trans_measures/1a_number_firms_eurostat.R` Processes the number of firms by legal form provided by Eurostat
 - `code/corp_trans_measures/1b_number_firms_orbis.R` Estimates the number of 'active' firms in the ORBIS database